mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Variables that are declared inside a function are local to that function.
 There are two ways to declare variables inside a function.
 One is to use a `var` statement just like when outside a function.
-Another is to use the `:=` shorthand operator which does not allow a type to be specified and instead infers it from the value on the right.
+Another is to use the short variable declaration operator `:=` which does not allow a type to be specified and instead infers it from the value on the right.
 For example, `name := "Mark"`.

+Inside function definitions the `var` form of assignment tends to only be used for two reasons.
+The first is when when a value needs to be declared, but not yet be assigned.
+The second is when the desired type differs from that of the initializer.
+For example, in the following declaration the type of the variable `n` would be `int` rather than `int8` if it was not specified: `var n int8 = 19`.

 Multiple variables can be declared with one `:=` operator.
 For example, `name, age := "Mark", 57`.